blueprint-platform/codegen-blueprint/docs/architecture/executable-architecture-scope.md

 # Architecture Enforcement Scope — Codegen Blueprint 1.0.0 GA

-> This unified document defines what the **Codegen Blueprint engine enforces today (1.0.0 GA)** and what the **generated project guarantees at output** — a single reference point for architectural truth.
+> This unified document defines what the **Codegen Blueprint engine enforces today (1.0.0 GA)** and what the **generated project guarantees at output** — serving as a single, authoritative reference for architectural truth.

+---

 ## 📚 Table of Contents